gebob19/Dropout-Attention/README.md

 ## The Model

-We will show that the purposed mechanism improves interpratibility, time to train, training larger models, and acts as a valid regularization technique.
+We will show that the purposed mechanism improves interpretability, time to train, training larger models, and acts as a valid regularization technique.
 The mechanism is easy to implement, requires a small amount of extra trainable parameters, and shows significant improvements on the tested dataset.

 # Algorithm